 You get to keep ownership of your shares and you’ll be able to exercise before your AMT burden continues to rise.

-After the exit and when you've sold your shares you'll pay some of the profit you make back to us in the form of a fee.
-But in many cases — due to the tax savings you unlock — you're net better off than if you waited until the IPO and did a cashless exercise.
+After the exit and when you've sold your shares you'll pay some of the gains you make back to us in the form of a fee.
+But in many cases — due to the tax savings you unlock — you're better off than if you waited until the IPO and performed a cashless exercise.

 Another benefit of financing is that once you own the stock, you don't have to wait around until an IPO if you don't want to.
 If you want to walk away from the company before the IPO, you can, while keeping your equity.
 You essentially get rid of your golden handcuffs.